Why does his knee hurt?

 Joints and How They Move

 A joint is a point at which two or more bones meet.
-There are three types of joints in the body:
+There are three main types of joints in the body:

 Fixed joints do not allow any bone movement.
 Many of the joints in your skull are fixed (Figure below).
+There are eight bones that fuse together to form the cranium.
+The joints between these bones do not allow movement, which helps protect the brain.

 The skull has fixed joints.
 Fixed joints do not allow any movement of the bones, which protects the brain from injury.